flotools/flotools/README.md

 #### Flo Tools Selected Tab

 This group allows Flo Tools to announce the currently selected tab in Pro Tools dialogs, such as preferences and peripherals.
 Pressing Command+1, Command+2, etc. will trigger this feature.
+#### Flo Tools Shortcuts Helper

+Flo Tools provides a convenient way to find any Pro Tools Shortcut, called the Shortcuts Helper.
+While Pro Tools is running, Press Control Shift Command K to launch the Shortcuts Helper.
+Press keys to hear their functions.

+When you're in the Mix or Edit windows, you'll hear the main shortcuts that are available in most windows.
+When you're in a window or dialog that has its own shortcuts, you'll hear only those shortcuts that are specific to that environment.

+For example, Command+f brings up the Fades dialog in the Mix or Edit windows but it brings up the View filter while the MIDI Event List is in focus.
+Flo Tools Shortcuts Helper recognizes the context and offers the appropriate shortcuts.

+Rather than randomly pressing keys to hear their functions, you can also press Control Shift Command H to bring up a palette of all of the available shortcuts.
+You can even narrow down the list by bringing up the Item Chooser and use first letter navigation to narrow the list to make it easier to find the shortcut you're trying to remember.
+You can either trigger the macro, which will speak the function as if you had pressed the key combination or you can press the very first button in the palette (which happens to be unlabelled and that will close the palette.
+To exit Shortcuts Helper, simply press Escape.

 <div id='misc'/>
 ## Misc